[2.5] The Curse Whisperer - Tri-Curse CI Whispering Ice Berserker - Viable for Everything

 1. Which version is the build is the best?

 It really depends on your goals and personal preferences.
 The Witch is very powerful all around and almost immune to reflect, I usually recommend trying the Witch first if you haven't played this build yet.
 The Templar is very good at boss killing and has nice party support perks.
-The Marauder is very fast, good for clearing and running the Lab.
-The Scion has more ES than the other classes due to her higher Int, although that class is in need of a buff.
+The Marauder is very tanky, fast, good for clearing and running the Lab.
+The Scion has the fastest clear speed and the most ES, although that class is in need of a buff.

 2. Is this build HC viable?